C syntax: Bit fields

 The language provides a special type of member known as a bit field, which is an integer with a specified size in bits.
-A bit field is declared as a member of type (signed/unsigned) int, or _Bool, plus a suffix after the member name consisting of a colon and a number of bits.
+A bit field is declared as a member of type (signed/unsigned) int, bool, or _BitInt(N). plus a suffix after the member name consisting of a colon and a number of bits.
 The total number of bits in a single bit field must not exceed the total number of bits of its base type.
 Contrary to the usual C syntax rules, it is implementation-defined whether a bit field is signed or unsigned if not explicitly specified.
 Therefore, best practice is to specify signed or unsigned.

 Unnamed fields indicate padding and consist of just a colon followed by a number of bits.
 Specifying a width of zero for an unnamed field is used to force alignment to a new word.
 Since all members of a union occupy the same memory, unnamed bit-fields of width zero do nothing in unions, however unnamed bit-fields of non zero width can change the size of the union since they have to fit in it.

 Bit fields are limited compared to normal fields in that the address-of (&) and sizeof operators are not supported.

 The following declares a structure type named FlagStatus and an instance of it named g.
-The first field, flag, is a single bit flag; can physically be only 1 or 0.
+The first field, flag, is a single bit flag, which can only be 1 or 0.
 The second field, num, is a signed 4-bit field; range -7...7 or -8...7.
 The last field adds 3 bits of padding to round out the structure to 8 bits.